epics-base/jca/README.md

 ### Installation

-Clone the Git repository and run `maven install` in the top directory.
+Clone the Git repository and run a Maven `install` in the top directory.
 ```
 $ git clone https://github.com/epics-base/jca.git
 $ cd jca